Westchester County government is on a calendar year budget.

 Once it receives the proposed budget, the Board of Legislators begins its review.

-According to the County Charter, additions to the proposed budget are to be made by the first Monday in December.
-For the 2013 proposed budget, this date is Dec.
-3. All legislators have the ability to make additions.
+- According to the County Charter, additions to the proposed budget are to be made by the first Monday in December.
+All legislators have the ability to make additions.
 The public may also contact individual legislators.

 Note: Items added to the proposed budget may be deleted prior to the adoption of a final budget.